- A quick glance at what nibbler tool to use

 3. For cutting in the middle…

-When making cuts into the middle of a work-piece, it is always a good idea to create a starter hole with a drill.
+When making cuts into the middle of a workpiece, first bore a starter hole with a drill.

 Most nibblers can start cuts with holes as small as 0.334 inches in diameter.

-But check the stats of your nibbler for the minimum starter hole size it can work with just to be sure.
+But check the stats of your nibbler for the minimum starter hole size it can handle, just to be sure.

 4. Pay attention to where the metal bits are ejected as you cut.